East Asia·Japan·Updated July 25, 2026

 What scams target tourists in Kanazawa?

-The most frequently reported tourist scams in Kanazawa are Fake Kinpaku (Gold Leaf) Products, Misleading Crab Season Souvenirs and Restaurant Menus, Accommodation Overbooking During Peak Seasons.
+The most frequently reported tourist scams in Kanazawa are QR-Code Payment Phishing (Quishing), Fake Kinpaku (Gold Leaf) Products, Misleading Crab Season Souvenirs and Restaurant Menus, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Tokyo and Seoul.

 Are taxis safe in Kanazawa?